rheapaul123/ODT-2026-Ratatwang/README.md

 ## 5.3 Stretch Features
 What features are nice to have but not essential?

-- `[Two movable eyes that both flash colours for users to play with]`
+- `[Two movable eyes that both flash colours for users to play with where the two eyes could flash different colours, making it a multiplayer game]`
 - `[An app UI that matches the overall aesthetic of the game we intent to make]`
 - `[Sound feedbacks everytime a player wins or loses]`